 This section aims at addressing the why.

-Melon is intended to be a robust, secure and censorship resistant asset management infrastructure.
+watermelon is intended to be a robust, secure and censorship resistant asset management infrastructure.

-Melon is inclusive and permissionless.
+watermelon is inclusive and permissionless.
 It should be easily accessible without restriction, to anyone on earth, no matter where they are.

 Putting users first.
-It should be clear that the goal is to provide a best-in-class tool to asset managers around the world.
-Melon aims to stay ahead of the curve and provide advanced and sophisticated infrastructure to all kinds of asset managers.
+It should be clear that the goal is to provide a best-in-class tool to asset managers around the world. watermelon aims to stay ahead of the curve and provide advanced and sophisticated infrastructure to all kinds of asset managers.

 Any decisions taken in the future should be in line with the following long term goals: